Black Is King: Black masculinity, femininity and community

 Co-director Kwasi Fordjour explained how throughout their lives, black men often face obstacles where they need to "decide how we want to navigate this world, the type of man we want to be".
 Black Is King addresses this issue by presenting a black masculinity centered on leadership, community and the honoring of ancestors.
 Fordjour commented how a quote from James Earl Jones in the film, which reads "As king, I was most proud of one thing, having you as my son", was intended to represent the voice of God telling black men in their plight: "You're going to be OK.
 You are my son.
 You are going to make this.
 We are going to be alright."
 Fordjour added: "As men, I feel like sometimes we walk through this world aimlessly and sometimes we just need to be embraced."

 Brooke Obie, writing for Esquire, opined that Black Is King is a blueprint for black men to decolonize masculinity.
-Obie quoted a passage read by an African-American man in the film:We've been conditioned to be inside of a box.
-We've been created with this image that Black men are supposed to be this way.
-And I feel like we're kings.
-We have to take responsibility of stepping outside of those barriers that they've put us in, for the next generation.Obie explained how slavery and colonialism forced toxic religious and social traditions onto black men which "leads to violence against women and girls, queerphobia, and destruction of self".
+Obie quoted a passage read by an African-American man in the film:

+Obie explained how slavery and colonialism forced toxic religious and social traditions onto black men which "leads to violence against women and girls, queerphobia, and destruction of self".
 Black Is King therefore shows "how the world could thrive when Black men step into kingship", not one which is based on the "white supremacist ideas of hierarchy, dominance, and oppression", but instead one which embraces an "African egalitarian way" and is "rooted in stewardship to community".